nizarsayad/eda-bigdata/README.md

 This repository is part of the professional certification Machine Learning Engineer (Concepteur Développeur en Science des données) and represents Bloc 2 of the certification titled: "Exploratory Data Analysis".
 This bloc contains two projects, one focused on using traditional python libraries and the other big data focused using Pyspark on Databricks.

+The link to the Vidyard video is [here](https://share.vidyard.com/watch/rfx8huAMBJiB181631e5g2?)

 ## Projects Included

 ### 1. Project 02 - 1: Speed Dating